rust-lang/rust/text/0000-portability-lint.md

   well (which will flag that function as Unix-specific).

 - Decide to use the API *in a cross-platform way*, e.g. by providing a Windows version of the same functionality.
-In that case you can use a new macro, `match_cfg`, to prove to the lint that you are covering all necessary cases.
+In that case you `allow` the lint, explicitly acknowledging that your code may involve platform-specific APIs but claiming that all platforms of the current `cfg` are handled.
+(See the appendix at the end for a possible extension that does more checking).

 In code, we'd have: